A Vivacious Practice Anchored In Mythical Symbolism

-The movements symbolize historic roles of dragons demonstrating power and dignity.
+The movements symbolize the historical roles of dragons demonstrating power and dignity.

-Dragons are believes to bring luck and rain, as their qualities are positive, including power, dignity, fertility and wisdom, although their appearance can be frightening.
+Dragons are believed to bring luck and rain, as their qualities are positive, including power, dignity, fertility and wisdom, although their appearance can be frightening.

 The Myth of the West

-the dragon was a symbol of chaos, a misanthropic monster destroying sun and moon, holding the fruitful waters.
+The dragon was a symbol of chaos, a misanthropic monster destroying sun and moon, holding the abundant waters.
 It needed a hero or god to fight the dragon for the earth to arise and sustain.

-The fight with the dragon is a symbol in a psychological perspective for the struggle with the “evil” inside and outside the individual.
+The fight with the dragon is a symbol from a psychological perspective for the struggle with the “evil” inside and outside the individual.

-The negative image urges us to act, the positive one empowers us at the same time.
+The negative image urges us to act, and the positive one empowers us at the same time.